 There is no single reason to why you should but really, what is surprising to see is that more marketers are not taking more advantage of this opportunity.
 Here just a few good reasons to consider it:

 - It is much easier to increase Share of Voice marketing within an existing customer than gaining recognition from companies that know nothing about you.
 Talk to your sales reps.
 They tell you how much they’d rather do up-selling or cross-selling than cold selling.
 There must be a good reason for it!
 It is also easier for you to convince existing customers to test-try-and-buy a new solution than to take a complete stranger in the acquisition journey.

 - It’s also a lot more cost-effective.
-It offers businesses that invest in advertising a simple, but effective, rule of thumb on how to set budgets, ie. deciding which companies should receive more marketing investment.
+It offers businesses that invest in B2B display advertising a simple, but effective, rule of thumb on how to set budgets, ie. deciding which companies should receive more marketing investment.

 - You have higher ROI.
 Repeat customers build on your efficiencies whereas new ones require a lot more of hand-handling.
 On your existing accounts, you already have relationships with, therefore they are more willing to listen and you can go faster with them.

 Times of uncertainty are ideal to work on risk mitigation and existing customers are just the natural starting point.
 Here is where you find the low-hanging fruit.